suzanbaert/BlogFiles/content/post/2017-12-01-any-joke-s-left-in-belgium.md

     rm(data_b)
     rm(data_g)

-<br><br> Cleaning is all done now!
+<br>Cleaning is all done now!
 For anyone who does not want to go
 through the cleaning, I added a cleaned file via write.csv into ([my github repository](https://github.com/suzanbaert/PP1---First-names-in-Belgium)).